fastruby/blog/_posts/2019-08-20-Introducing-bundler-leak.markdown

 </div>

 ## Conclusion
-We want to thank you to all who made and contributed to bundler audit, the project on which this plugin is based.
+We want to say thanks to all the contributors who contributed to bundler audit, it was a great inspiration for this plugin!
 If you want to learn more or contribute to bundler leak check the repository and fill and issue or PR.